izaakrogan/react-native-navigator-performance/README.md

   }
 });
 ```

+The effect of this is that when a user navigates to a new view using the navbar a simple loading page will display, the navigator will display any changes (such as a bold icon) and then, once the javascript thread has finished processing, the rest of your view will be displayed.

 One more thing.
 Taking your app out of development mode will significantly speed things up.
 Nice description of how to do this at the bottom of this blog by Herman Schaaf: http://herman.asia/building-a-flashcard-app-with-react-native